Flo-Wo/PACS-Challenges/02_SparseMatrix/README.md

 - test the compressions (both)
 - test setter/getter method
 - move the col and row operations to different files
-- implement the matrix-vector multiplication

 - documentation

-- time stopping
+# Questions
+- two specializations instead of constexpr all the time?

 # Design Decisions
 - no bound checks for the getter methods, to achieve maximal performance